marloquemegusta/tensorflow_object_detection_guide/README.md

 labels.txt is a file that will be used by the labelme2coco script that generates a dataset in coco format from the images and the annotations.It should be something like this:
 ![labels_txt](https://github.com/marloquemegusta/tensorflow_object_detection_guide/blob/master/labels_txt.PNG?raw=true)
+You only need to do this if you are using masks.
 ### Config file
 In order to set up the parameters of the training process config files exist.
 You can find an example of the config file for your particular model in the tensorflow object detection api at models/research/object_detection/samples/configs.
 Just grab the one that matches your model and lets edit it.
 You will need to edit the following fields: